KedarDev/Mr.FullStack/README.md

    npm run dev
    ```

- 4. Navagate to `Mr.FullStack\Frontend\src\assets` swap your content with the default content.
+ 4. Navigate to `Mr.FullStack\Frontend\src\assets` and swap your content with the default content.

- 5. Navagate to `Mr.FullStack\Frontend\src\constants\index.js` swap the data with your own.
+ 5. Navigate to `Mr.FullStack\Frontend\src\constants\index.js` and swap the data with your own.

- * Once you've completed all steps succsessfully login to [Mrfullstack.tech](http://www.mrfullstack.tech) & post your
+ * Once you've completed all steps successfully log in to [Mrfullstack.tech](http://www.mrfullstack.tech) & post your
     portfolio. 🧑🏿‍💻